hubertgrzeskowiak/puppet-docs/source/guides/style_guide.markdown

 2. **Scoping and simplicity are key.**

     When in doubt, err on the side of simplicity.
 A module should contain related resources that enable it to accomplish a task.
-If you describe the function of your module and you find yourself using the word 'and,' it's time to split the module.
+If you describe the function of your module and you find yourself using the word "and," consider splitting the module.
 You should have one goal, with all your classes and parameters focused on achieving it.

 3. **Your module is a piece of software.**

     At least, you should treat it that way.
-When it comes to making decisions, choose the option that is easier to sustain in the long term.
+When it comes to making decisions, choose the option that is easier to maintain in the long term.

 ## 4. Versioning